 Oheka Castle, New York

-In addition to the castle, the estate has a massive garden, countless water terraces, an 18-hole golf course, stables, vegetable gardens, an indoor swimming pool, an airstrip for planes, tennis courts, and one of the major private greenhouses in the country.
+In addition to the castle, the estate has a massive garden, countless water terraces, an 18-hole golf course, stables, vegetable gardens, an indoor swimming pool, an airstrip for planes, tennis courts, and one of the significant private greenhouses in the country.

 The Shed, New York